CanonicalLtd/maas-docs/en/api.md

 `virsh`.

 **power\_address** (*String*): Required.
-Address that gives MAAS access to the pod's power control.
+Address that gives MAAS access to the pod\'s power control.
 For example:
 `qemu+ssh://172.16.99.2/system`.

 **power\_user** (*String*): Required.
 Username to use for power control